 Spinal cord injuries can be devastating.
 Every year, more than 10,000 spinal injury claims are reported in the United States.
-The Mesa personal injury lawyers at SGP Law have successfully handled many cases involving spinal injury claims for clients in Phoenix and throughout Maricopa County.
+The Mesa personal injury lawyers at SGP Law have successfully handled many cases involving spinal injury claims for clients in Mesa and throughout Maricopa County.
 Below, you will find some of the most common questions asked about spinal cord injury claims.

 Most spinal cord injuries are caused by an accident.
 Car and motor vehicle collisions, sports-related injuries, falls, gunshot and stab wounds, and other serious accidents can lead to long-term pain and suffering.
 One of the most common causes of spinal cord injuries is slipping and falling caused by uneven surfaces, oil spills, ice, debris, and other slippery substances.
 In recent years, an increasing number of motor vehicle accidents are resulting in life-altering spinal cord injuries.
 Anyone who receives this type of injury in an accident should contact our Mesa personal injury attorneys for help receiving compensation.

 Spinal injuries can also be the result of a long-term illness.
 Cancer, spinal disc degeneration, arthritis, and other conditions can lead to what is referred to as a non-traumatic spinal cord injury.
 Whether the injury is traumatic or non-traumatic in nature, the symptoms are often the same.

 What are the symptoms and prognosis of spinal cord injuries?

 The spinal cord is an integral part of a person’s nervous system.
 Any damage to this vital organ can result in extremely painful symptoms.
 There are two types of spinal cord injuries: complete and incomplete.
 The Phoenix personal injury lawyers at SGP Law have compiled some valuable information about both categories of spinal cord trauma: